ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 1. The task lifetime is too long.

-A protocol participant MUST opt out if the task has expired or if it does not recognize the VDAF type or DP mechanism.
+A protocol participant MUST opt out if the task has expired.

 The behavior of each protocol participant is determined by whether or not they opt in to a task.